Judas: Bioshock creators’ new game – Trailer, gameplay & everything we know

 Judas is confirmed to be coming to PlayStation 5, Xbox Series X|S, Steam, and Epic Game Store.

-Gameplay and setting
+Judas gameplay and setting details

 However, this first-person shooter is set in space and will be much more sci-fi-focused than previous Ken Levine games.
-The player also seems to have powers that reminded us of Plasmids.
+The player also seems to have powers that remind us of Plasmids.
 We imagine Judas will also have some RPG elements and tough moral choices to make.

 The game is designed to be “highly replayable” meaning there will likely be numerous paths to take that lead to various different endings.